-Julien Clin is a writer and narrative foresight consultant, interested in the future of cities and the role of the imagination in building them.
+Julien Clin is a writer, philosopher and narrative futurist.
+He is interested in myths and cities and in the role of the imagination in building better worlds on common ground.

 Julien is available for commissions in words and voice, and he particularly loves hosting or joining podcasts discussions.